psevestre/openid-fapi/Financial_API_WD_001.md

 1. TLS version 1.2 or later shall be used for all communications.
 1. A TLS server certificate check shall be performed, as per [RFC6125].

+Endpoints for the use by web browsers should use mechanisms to ensure that connections cannot be downgraded using TLS Stripping attacks.
+A preloaded [preload] HTTP Strict Transport Security policy [RFC6797] can be used for this purpose.
+Some top-level domains, like `.bank` and `.insurance`, have set such a policy and therefore protect all second-level domains below them.

+For a comprehensive protection against network attackers, all endpoints should additionally use DNSSEC to protect against DNS spoofing attacks that can lead to the issuance of rogue domain-validated TLS certificates.
+Note: Even if an endpoint uses only organization validated (OV) or extended validation (EV) TLS certificates, rogue domain-validated certificates can be used to impersonate the endpoints and conduct man-in-the-middle attacks.

 ### 7.2 Message source authentication failure